30+ Bar Bending Schedule Formulas | BBS steel calculation

 Cutting Length of Bar Formulas:

 Cutting length of reinforcement is the length of the reinforcement bar required to be embedded or overlapped with another bar in a concrete structure, calculated based on the development length required for the bar.
+Let’s we find different types of cutting lengths by using bar bending schedule formulas:

 Cutting Length of Main Bar with Hook Formula (180 Deg):